seichhorn/MERCluster/README.md

 # MERCluster - analysis of groups of datasets

-MERcluster leverages the [MERlin](https://github.com/ZhuangLab/MERlin) core architecture, but focuses on analyses that are performed on the analysis results output from MERlin.
+MERCluster leverages the [MERlin](https://github.com/ZhuangLab/MERlin) core architecture, but focuses on analyses that are performed on the analysis results output from MERlin.
 At present, the primary implemented tasks relate to clustering but the general architecture present here is easily extensible to additional tasks.